nadialefebvre/project-happy-thoughts/README.md

 **UPDATE**

-This project has been updated with my on API built in week 19's project, which can be found here:
+This project has been updated with my own API built in week 19's project, which can be found here:
 * repository: (https://github.com/nadialefebvre/project-happy-thoughts-api)
 * deployed site: (https://happy-thoughts-by-nadia.herokuapp.com)